ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-23 212225](https://github.com/user-attachments/assets/d1d3c307-542e-4eb6-840e-c4e3add71ca1)
   The server has now been promoted.

-## Used network topology, commands, and concepts to connect each VM to the domain.
+## Used Network Topology, Commands, and Concepts to Connect Each VM to the Domain
   Used ipconfig/ifconfig to get the Ips of each virtual machine.
   - Used sudo to install net-tools for Ubuntu desktop & server.